mohsenhariri/scorio/julia/Scorio.jl/README.md

 - Returns the naive mean of elements in `R`.
 For binary accuracy, encode incorrect=0, correct=1.

 #### `pass_at_k(R, k) -> Float64`
 - Unbiased Pass@k estimator.
-Computes the probability that at least one of k randomly selected samples is correct, averaged over all M systems.
+Computes the probability that at least one of k randomly selected samples is correct, averaged over all M questions.

 #### `pass_hat_k(R, k) -> Float64`
 - Pass^k (Pass-hat@k): probability that all k selected trials are correct.